-In February 2019, the Company and OSR entered into Amendment #2 of the License Agreement to conduct a clinical trial according to the protocol TEM-GBM\001 and EudraCT 2018-001404-11 entitled: "A phase I/IIa dose escalation study evaluating the safety and efficacy of autologous CD34+ enriched hematopoietic progenitor cells genetically modified with a lentiviral vector encoding for the human interferon- $\alpha$ 2 in patients with GBMwho have an unmethylated O-6-methylguanine-DNA methyltransferase gene promoter."
+In February 2019, the Company and OSR entered into Amendment #2 of the License Agreement to conduct a clinical trial according to the protocol TEM-GBM_001 and EudraCT 2018-001404-11 entitled: "A phase I/IIa dose escalation study evaluating the safety and efficacy of autologous CD34+ enriched hematopoietic progenitor cells genetically modified with a lentiviral vector encoding for the human interferon- α 2 in patients with GBMwho have an unmethylated O-6-methylguanine-DNA methyltransferase gene promoter."
 In Amendment #2, the Company and OSR also revised the license fee requirement for the first Solid Cancer indication (GBM).
 In relation to the GBM trial, the Company and OSR agreed that the Company would be obligated to pay OSR the €1.0 million Option Fee only in the event that the Company was able to dose its tenth patient.
 Under this Amendment, the Company is also obligated to pay for the costs of the study-related procedures performed on the patients recruited in the trial, according to periodic study reports delivered by OSR.
 The first GBM patient was recruited in April 2019 and related clinical activity costs were recorded by the Company.
 During the six months ended June 30, 2021, the comparable costs incurred and expensed for the GBM program were approximately €0.5 million.
-During the six months ended June 30, 2020, the comparable costs incurred and expensed for the GBM program were approximately €0.5 million.